Understanding the Ohio franchise tax

 • Annual report complications: Legacy franchise tax problems can affect a company's good standing, potentially complicating annual report filings.

-Businesses should consult with professional entity compliance services to address these legacy issues properly, especially before major organizational changes or when closing operations in Ohio.
+Businesses should maintain pre-2014 tax records and consult with professional entity compliance services to address these legacy issues, especially before major organizational changes or when closing operations in Ohio.

 LLCs that were subject to the franchise tax (those electing corporate taxation) are now potentially subject to the CAT if their Ohio gross receipts exceed current thresholds.
-Many smaller LLCs may fall below these thresholds entirely.
+The CAT applies more broadly than the franchise tax did, reaching nearly all business types with Ohio gross receipts above the threshold, regardless of legal structure.

 Streamline your entity’s compliance with Discern